fu9ar/shell-novice/01-filedir.md

 > cause the operating system to try to open it with a music player
 > when someone double-clicks it.

-Now let's take a look at what's in Nelle's `data` directory by running `ls -F data`, i.e., the command `ls` with the **arguments** `-F` and `data`.
+Now let's take a look at what's in a directory by running `ls -F data`, i.e., the command `ls` with the **arguments** `-F` and `data`.
 The second argument --- the one *without* a leading dash --- tells `ls` that